KeeevinW/cse135-hw1/GRADER.md

 In the spirit of accountability, here are a few areas of the architecture that could be improved or that have known limitations:

-* **Tailwind CSS via CDN:** To achieve a visually organized and modern UI, the dashboard uses the Tailwind Play CDN.
-While excellent for prototyping, this is not a production-ready architectural choice.
-In a real-world scenario, this adds network latency and should be replaced with a compiled CSS file using a build step (Node.js/PostCSS).
-* **Client-Side PDF Generation:** The PDF export relies heavily on the user's browser to render the canvas elements via `html2pdf.js`.
+* The PDF export relies heavily on the user's browser to render the canvas elements via `html2pdf.js`.
 While this bypasses the issue of server-side PHP libraries failing to capture JavaScript charts, it means the quality and formatting of the PDF can occasionally vary depending on the client's screen size or browser engine.
-* **Analyst Comments Architecture:** The Analyst Comment saving mechanism utilizes browser `localStorage` rather than a MySQL backend.
+* The Analyst Comment saving mechanism utilizes browser `localStorage` rather than a MySQL backend.
 This means comments are device-specific and will not globally sync for other analysts viewing the dashboard.
-* **Session Security:** While the authentication system properly hashes passwords and checks roles, the session management is relatively basic.
-To be fully secure, it should implement session ID regeneration upon login and utilize CSRF tokens on forms to prevent cross-site request forgery.